mattrondel/D415/Glossary_and_Acronyms.md

 ### VNFM
+Virtual Network Functions Manager
+Manages the life-cycle of a Virtual Network Fucntion (VNF) They are resposible for basic lifecyle management operations such as CRUD platform aware NFV load optimization, health monitoring, auto-scaling and VNF configuration management operation

+### NFVO
+NFV Orchestrator is resposible for VIM resource check and allocation, SFC management using VNF forwarding graph descriptor, VNF placement policy, network service deployment using decomposed VNFs

+### VIM resource check and allocation
+Virtualized Infrastructure Manager
+this does what:

+### WICM
+Wan Infrastructure connection manager this does what:

 ### VNFI
 (According to Red Hat) - Consists of the the infratructure componets - compute, storage, networking - on a platform to support software such as a hypervisor like KVM or a container management platfor, needed to run network apps.